Skip to main contentOnlyAutomator Architecture

 Scaling Strategy

-The architecture is designed to scale horizontally:- Stateless Components: All services are designed to be stateless
+- Stateless Components: All services are designed to be stateless

 - Database Scaling: Connection pooling and read replicas for high load